Communication and Collaboration

 Create a directory to highlight the different stakeholders with their roles in the project, keys skills, interests and contact information (when possible).
 Describe what opportunities for collaboration different members will have.
 When possible, such as in an open source project, provide these details for those outside the current group, especially when you want to encourage people outside the project to be involved.

 Provide resources on ways of working to ensure fair participation of stakeholders who collaborate on short- and long-term milestones within the project.
-It reduces or addresses concerns about the project’s progress towards meeting goals and prevent potential fallout between project stakeholders.
+It reduces or addresses concerns about the project’s progress towards meeting goals and prevents potential fallout between project stakeholders.

 Participation and contribution process: